Governance of the Bank of England

 Audit and Risk Committee (ARCo), which assists Court in meeting its responsibilities for an effective system of risk management, internal control and financial reporting, among other duties.
 (See Annex A.)

-Remuneration Committee (RemCo), which determines or advises Court on pay and other remuneration of the Bank’s most senior executives (Governors, the COO, Executive Directors and external members of the FPC, the MPC and the PRC).
+Remuneration Committee (RemCo), which determines or advises Court on pay and other remuneration of the Bank’s most senior officials, and provides oversight of the remuneration policies for all staff.
 (See Annex B.)

 Nominations Committee, which advises Court on appointments to senior positions within the Bank and advises Court on recommendations to be made by Court to HM Treasury as to appointments and reappointments as members of Court.
 (See Annex C.)